 That’s Odd!

-Children have to classify the numbers as even or odd.
+Children have to classify numbers as even or odd.

-It is an activity for children to become úmiliar with numbers before learning to perform calculations.
+It is an activity for children to become familiar with numbers before learning to perform arithmetic.

 In the following video we show you how to play: